soiboie/Personality-Identification/README.md

 Step 4: after all these steps , Open web browser and type in "localhost\" and the file path in which you have stored index.html
         Now the application can show you the results for your own Personality Test.

+Note:
+without localhost and php file connected , the results page wouldn't be displayed.